mongodb/specifications/source/auth/auth.rst

 Step 4
 ------

+To test SASLprep behavior, create two users:

+#. username: "IX", password "IX"
+#. username: "\u2168" (ROMAN NUMERAL NINE), password "\u2163" (ROMAN NUMERAL FOUR)

-To test SASLprep behavior, create a user with username and password equal to the Unicode character ROMAN NUMERAL NINE.
-To create the user, use the (post-SASLprep) username and password "IX" and specify SCRAM-SHA-256
+To create the users, use the exact bytes for username and password without SASLprep or other normalization and specify SCRAM-SHA-256 credentials:
-credentials:

-    db.runCommand({createUser: 'IX', pwd: 'IX', roles: ['root'], mechanisms: ['SCRAM-SHA-256']})
+    db.runCommand({createUser: 'IX', pwd: 'IX', roles: ['root'], mechanisms: ['SCRAM-SHA-256']}) db.runCommand({createUser: '\u2168', pwd: '\u2163', roles: ['root'], mechanisms: ['SCRAM-SHA-256']})

-Verify that the driver can authenticate with the username and password in each of the following forms, both of which normalize via SASLprep to "IX":
+For each user, verify that the driver can authenticate with the password in both SASLprep normalized and non-normalized forms:

-- "\u2168"
-- "I\u00ADX"
+- User "IX": use password forms "IX" and "I\u00ADX"
+- User "\u2168": use password forms "IV" and "I\u00ADV"

 As a URI, those have to be UTF-8 encoded and URL-escaped, e.g.:

+- mongodb://IX:IX@mongodb.example.com/admin
+- mongodb://IX:I%C2%ADX@mongodb.example.com/admin
-- mongodb://%E2%85%A8:%E2%85%A8@mongodb.example.com/admin
+- mongodb://%E2%85%A8:IV@mongodb.example.com/admin
-- mongodb://I%C2%ADX:I%C2%ADX@mongodb.example.com/admin
+- mongodb://%E2%85%A8:I%C2%ADV@mongodb.example.com/admin

 -----------------------
 Minimum iteration count